Do I Have Sleep Apnea Johns Creek, GA

 How is sleep apnea treated?

-At Brian G. Booth DDS, we recommend that patients explore all non-invasive treatment options first.
+At Johns Creek Dentistry, we recommend that patients explore all non-invasive treatment options first.
 This is why we will often suggest that our Johns Creek, GA patients wear a removable oral appliance.
 An oral appliance is a convenient treatment option because it does not make any noise and is incredibly discrete.
 Some patients also require the use of a CPAP machine to provide them with additional oxygen.
 The challenge with a CPAP is that it can be loud and uncomfortable to wear.
 The third treatment option for OSA is to have surgery to remove the extra fatty tissue blocking your airway.

 How does an oral appliance work?